ysut/NAR-GAB_2025/README.md

-# NAR_2025
+# NAR-GAB_2025
 A scoring framework for splicing single‑nucleotide variants (SNVs) with a **PriorityScore** (range –10 to 14).
 Values ≥1 are considered “screening‑positive.”
-This repository underpins our Nucleic Acids Research (NAR) 2025 submission.
+This repository underpins our Nucleic Acids Research Genomics and Bioinformatics 2025 submission.

 ## Requirements
 - **Docker** (tested with version 27.2.1)